 Drink Yourself Warm

 Pick up a bottle or two of locally produced alcohol.
-Helsinki Distilling Company Tyrnipontikka‘s Vodka has a dry, sharp, light buckthorn berry notes that is spicy and broad containing 41.7% alcohol.
+Helsinki Distilling Company Tyrnipontikka‘s Vodka has a dry, sharp, light buckthorn berry notes that are spicy and broad containing 41.7% alcohol.
 Its distillery is located in Teurastamo, the former abattoir and now food culture heart of Helsinki.
 Besides Vodka, The distillery also produces Whisky, Gin, and other spirits.

 Tom of Finland Vodka is crafted in Finland from the finest wheat, rye and the purest arctic water.
 This vodka is organic and does not contain sugar.
 Tom of Finland Vodka celebrates the life and art of Touch Laaksonen.
 He was the pioneer who dreamed 50 years ago and drew what the gay culture is today.
 The label bears the recognisable moustached male icon in black leather.